p1ndsvin/p1ndsvin.github.io/_pages/publications.md

 ## 2023

+**DeepAtash: Focused Test Generation for Deep Learning Systems**
+  Tahereh Zohdinasab, Vincenzo Riccio, and Paolo Tonella
+  *In Proceedings of the ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA 2023)*

 * **SBFT Tool Competition 2023 - Cyber-Physical Systems Track**
   Matteo Biagiola, Stefan Klikovits, Jarkko Peltomaki, and Vincenzo Riccio
   *In Proceedings of the IEEE/ACM 45th International Conference on Software Engineering Workshops (SBST@ICSE 2023)*